junxit/us-congress-code/title-42/chapter-6a/sec-294s.md

 ### Codification

-Another section 764 of act July 1, 1944, is classified to section 294t of this title.
+Another section 764 of act July 1, 1944, was renumbered section 764A and is classified to section 294t of this title.

 ### Prior Provisions